 The creation of the Open Container Initiative, and the involvement of a large number of stakeholders, guarantees that the ecosystem of tools around the lightweight containers and their usage will continue to flourish.

-Nexus Repository Manager Pro and Nexus Repository Manager OSS support Docker registries as the Docker repository format for hosted and proxy repositories.
+Nexus Repository supports Docker registries with the Docker repository format for hosted and proxy repositories.
 You can expose these repositories to the client-side tools directly or as a repository group, which is a repository that merges and exposes the contents of multiple repositories in one convenient URL.
 This allows you to reduce time and bandwidth usage for accessing Docker images in a registry as well as share your images within your organization in a hosted repository.
 Users can then launch containers based on those images, resulting in a completely private Docker registry with all the features available in the repository manager.